-Brandon Uhl is in his fourth year as the head men's track & field coach at Washington and Lee after serving as an assistant coach for the men's and women's programs since 2008.
+Brandon Uhl is in his seventh year as the head men's track & field coach at Washington and Lee after serving as an assistant coach for the men's and women's programs since 2008.
 He also serves as an assistant coach with the men's cross country program.
 He's led the Generals to two ODAC titles, had one individual National Champion and multiple national qualifiers.

 The 2013-14 season was a historic one for Uhl and the Generals.
-He coached Zander Tallman ’14 to All-America honors at both in the Indoor and Outdoor NCAA National Championships, and Tallman claimed the program's first individual national title by winning the 400m at the outdoor meet.
+He coached Zander Tallman ’14 to All-America honors at both the Indoor and Outdoor NCAA National Championships, and Tallman claimed the program's first individual national title by winning the 400m at the outdoor meet.
 These marked the first All-America accolades by a men's track and field athlete since 1969.
 Tallman was also named the 2014 ODAC Track and Field Athlete of the Year.

 The Generals had five athletes qualify for NCAA Championships in 2014, competing in six different events.
 Tallman finished third at the Indoor Championship in the 400m, while Aaron Jeong ’15 ran in the 60m.
-Along with Tallman's victory at the Outdoor National Championship, Jeong competed in the 100m, Kevin Sullivan ’14 participated in the javelin and the 4x100m relay, consisting of Tallman, Jeong, Agustin Kim ’14 and Cole Glasgow ’14 finished ninth.
+Along with Tallman's victory at the Outdoor National Championship, Jeong competed in the 100m, Kevin Sullivan ’14 participated in the javelin and the 4x100m relay, consisting of Tallman, Jeong, Agustin Kim ’14 and Cole Glasgow ’14, finished ninth.
 The five qualifiers at the outdoor championship marked the most for W&L since six athletes competed at the 1988 championship.
-W&L placed 34th at the Indoor National Championship and a program-best 26th at the outdoor meet.
+W&L tied for 34th at the indoor National Championship and 26th at the outdoor meet.

 Over the course of the two ODAC Championships, the Blue and White claimed eight individual titles, while taking third overall at both meets.
 The team also had nine program records set in 2014.

 In his second season, Uhl's team suffered through injuries during the indoor season and finished fifth at the ODAC Meet.
 The group bounced back at the Outdoor ODAC Championship and placed third with four individual events wins.
-The Generals had 16 athletes earn All-ODAC accolades.
 Tallman also qualified for the Outdoor NCAA Championship in the 400m.

 As an assistant coach from 2008-11, Uhl helped the Generals to an ODAC Women’s Indoor Championship in 2010, a combined 31 ODAC individual event championships and 22 school records during that span.
 Uhl also spearheaded the men’s recruiting efforts that led them to a second-place ODAC finish in 2011, their best conference finish since 1993.